swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// slices, extracted spans do not generally share their indices with the
   /// span from which they are extracted.
   ///
-  /// - Returns: A `RawSpan` over all the items of this span. public func extracting(_: UnboundedRange) -> Self
+  /// - Returns: A span over all the bytes of this span. public func extracting(_: UnboundedRange) -> Self

+  // extracting prefixes and suffixes

   /// Returns a span containing the initial bytes of this span,
   /// up to the specified maximum byte count.